Copyright law of the United Kingdom: Subsistence of copyright

 Copyright arises automatically, without the need for registration.
 As the law currently stands, the United Kingdom has a closed-list system: copyright only subsists in the certain enumerated subject matter.
-The eight classes of subject matter are listed in section 1(1) of the Act.
+The eight classes of subject matter are listed in section 1 (1) of the Copyright, Designs and Patents Act 1988.
 It is a fundamental principle of copyright law that copyright subsists in the expression of an idea, not in an idea itself.